Anntech21/holy-media-queries-batman/readme.md

 Fork and clone the repository, navigate into the repo's directory, and run `code .` to start working on it!

-Highly recommended: running Live Server to see what happens as you code.
+Always highly recommended for web app coding: running Live Server to see what happens as you code.

-**Also highly recommended**: make sure you can resize your browser's window to check the layouts at different widths!
+**Especially highly recommended for RESPONSIVE web app coding**: make sure you can resize your browser's window to check the layouts at different widths!

 ### Instructions